GTJ82/Form-Validator/README.md

 # Form-Validator
-Simple form validator built with HTML,CSS and JavaScript
+Simple form validator built with HTML, CSS and JavaScript